 ADULT: which is equivalent to 18 – Over 18

 These ratings still sit alongside the traditional BBFC ratings of ‘U’, ‘PG’, ’12’, ’15’ and ‘18’ where available.
-The new ratings will be updated on the New On Netflix UK website over the next few days.
+The new ratings are also shown on the New On Netflix UK website and social media feeds.